BIT-115-Cascadia-Main/hosting-parsons-on-github-template/Arrays/Array2.md

 ## Purpose:

  <p>The purpose of this exercise is to give you opportunity to practice more with arrays.
 The program prints an integer array that is right shifted by 1.
-  Arranging these code blocks correctly will improve your understanding on how array arrays work and different operations that can be performed on them.</p>
+  Arranging these code blocks correctly will improve your understanding on how arrays work and different operations that can be performed on them.</p>

 ## Directions :